William Menzie Webb, 1879-1912: Combining Daring Vision and Courageous Action

 Stewart Town Baptist Church

-In those early years after emancipation, many parents longed for their children to receive a good education and this was one of the main concerns of Mr Webb (Sr.).
+In those early years after emancipation, many parents longed for their children to receive a good education and this was one of the main concerns of Mr. Webb (Sr.).
 So, while his son was still young, when men from Britain travelled about the countryside seeking jobs as teachers and accountants, he hired an elderly Englishman, a Mr. Cousins, as William’s tutor.
 Cousins taught young Webb to repeat from memory the Church of England Catechism and he introduced him to Thomas Dilworth’s spelling book and other books of that class.

 When he was 13, Webb returned home to his parents with solemn thoughts of God and of God’s gift of salvation given through Jesus Christ.
 He shared his thoughts with his mother, which filled her with joy.
 She advised her son to contact Rev John Clark, the celebrated pastor of Brown’s Town and Bethany Baptist Churches, and let him know about his desire for baptism.
 In that same year, his thirteenth, Webb was baptized and received into the fellowship of the Bethany Church.